Amp not working

 Re: Amp not working

-Ah yes, that must be a buffered pedal?
-I think they become useless with a dead battery, and the batteries quickly die if you leave cables plugged into them.liv_rong wrote: ↑Wed Mar 08, 2017 7:17 pm Figured it out, total newb thing.
+liv_rong wrote: Wed Mar 08, 2017 7:17 pm Figured it out, total newb thing.
 Fuck.
 I realized that even though I was plugged straight in to the amp that the fx loop was still active on the amp so I removed that variable and the amp worked.
 Then I tracked it down to a looper I had borrowed from someone and had on my board.
 This is odd to me but the 2nd time Ive come across it where even though the pedal is plugged in when the battery dies the pedal doesnt work until you remove the dead battery.
 Weird.
 I just took the pedal off anyways.

 But no, I still have not found the bad tube, been just kind of dealing with it like a lazy piece of shit.